danishgondaldev/KMNIST/README.md

 ## Model Architecture
 ![Model Architecture](images/architecture.PNG)

-## Training Cost and Validation Accuracy
+## Training Cost and Validation Accuracy Progress
 ![Training Cost and Validation Accuracy](images/graph.png)

-## Validation Accuracy
+## Final Results
-The model achieves a validation accuracy of 94.15% after 25 epochs of training.
+The model achieves a validation accuracy of 94.15% and training loss is 1.47%  after 25 epochs of training.